Kaunas Railway Tunnel: Background

 After the Russian Empire lost the Crimean War, the importance of tactical use of modern inventions, such as railways was realised.
-In February 1851 the Tsarist Government of Russia made a decision to build the Saint Petersburg – Warsaw railway line with a length of approximately 1,250 kilometres.
+In February 1851 the Tsarist Government of Russia made a decision to build the Saint Petersburg–Warsaw railway with a length of approximately 1,250 kilometres.
 It was built in Russian gauge.
-Starting from 1858 the Warsaw – Saint Petersburg Railway line connecting Saint Petersburg and Warsaw was being built quite intensively.
+Starting from 1858 the railway line connecting Saint Petersburg and Warsaw was being built quite intensively.
 The government of Prussia addressed Russia asking permission to start building a railway from Virbalis, which was situated near its border, towards Lentvaris through Kaunas.
 However, the terrain around Kaunas' centre is hilly and unfavorable for the direct rail passage.
 The main and most complicated objects were the tunnel and largest in Lithuania railway bridge over the Nemunas river.
 The construction of the tunnel started on 15 May 1859, whereas the construction of the bridge started a bit earlier – at the end of April, 1859.
 The railway from Virbalis to Kaunas was also being built.